osgi/osgi.enroute/osgi.enroute.rest.simple.provider/readme.md

 ## Introduction

 The OSGi enRoute REST API specifies a service contract for components to provide REST _endpoints_.
 Representational State Transfer (REST) is an architectural style that allows the interchange of information between elements of a distributed system.
-A REST endpoint has an HTTP(S) URI and can thus be accessed from all modern computing environments.
+A REST endpoint has an HTTPS URI and can thus be accessed from all modern computing environments.
 An endpoint defines the meaning of the segments of this URI, any specified parameters in the URI, as well as the used HTTP verb (GET, PUT, POST, etc).
 For example:

         GET /rest/upper/<word>?alphaonly=true

 This endpoint is mapped to the URI `/rest/upper` and the next segment specifies the word to translate to upper case.
 The `alphaonly` is a _parameter_ on the URI, in this case a boolean.

-A HTTP request can specify a _payload_, a payload can be associated with the `POST` or the `PUT` verb. in the response, the HTTP request can return a _body_.
+A HTTPS request can specify a _payload_, a payload can be associated with the `POST` or the `PUT` verb. in the response, the HTTPS request can return a _body_.

 Since having REST capability is of such major importance for many modern systems, it is crucial that the overhead for the programmer to support this interface be absolutely minimized.
 This specification leverages the Java type system to provide REST endpoints.
 It provides a deterministic mapping from a URI request to a REST method name of a restricted set of methods.
 Adding a method that is named according to a defined pattern is all that is required to add a new REST endpoint.

+## HTTP vs. HTTPS

+Today with free tools available for generating SSL/TLS certificates (https://letsencrypt.org/), there is no reason *not* to require HTTPS.
+Therefore, unless configured otherwise, HTTPS is required for each request.
+The default return method for an HTTP call is a 404, considering that `http://example.com/some_uri` and `https://example.com/some_uri` are actually different URIs.
+This error can be configured.
+For backwards compatibility, you can allow allow non-SSL requests as well.

 ## REST Methods